andrew/ultimate-awesome/README.md

 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
 - [awesome-solana-nfts](https://github.com/ilmoi/awesome-solana-nfts) - A curated list of Solana NFT protocols, repos & community tools.
 - [Awesome-LLM4IE-Papers](https://github.com/quqxui/Awesome-LLM4IE-Papers) - Awesome papers about generative Information Extraction (IE) using Large Language Models (LLMs) .
-- [awesome-mojo](https://github.com/mojicians/awesome-mojo) - A curated list of awesome Mojo 🔥 frameworks, libraries, software and resources.
 - [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - [TKDE'25] This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
 Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
+- [openstl](https://github.com/chengtan9907/openstl) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning.
 - [best-of-react](https://github.com/LukasMasuch/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
 Updated weekly.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.